open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 	   cd copied_directory
 	   rm -rf .vagrant
 	   ```
-	+ all the above steps could be replaced with
+	+ All the above steps could be replaced with

 		```
 	   mkdir new_directory
 	   git clone https://github.com/dogi/ole--vagrant-vi.git
 		cd ole--vagrant-vi
 	   ```
-	+ now you just need to change line 24 of the vagrant file
+	+ Now you just need to change line 24 of the vagrant file
         ```
 	    vb.name = "a_dfferent_name"
 	    ```
-	+ do ```vagrant up ``` should give you an indepedent vm.
+	+ Do ```vagrant up ``` should give you an indepedent vm.

 Note: You have to halt one VM to get another started in the corresponding folder[ make sure you run ```vagrant up ``` in the desired VM folder] to avoid conflicting ports.

-+ if you want to run multiple VMs together, you need to change the vagrant file as instructed in [multi-machine](https://www.vagrantup.com/docs/multi-machine/).
++ If you want to run multiple VMs together, you need to change the vagrant file as instructed in [multi-machine](https://www.vagrantup.com/docs/multi-machine/).

 ## 'First Steps' Software Summary